PIKE ROAD PRE-K and P.O.P.P.I.E.

 Pike Road Pre-K – an Alabama First Class Pre-K

-Future residents may enter their name in the pre-registration.
-However, students must be residents of the Town of Pike Road at the time of the lottery drawing.
-Addresses will be compared to the legal map of the Town of Pike Road on the workday prior to the lottery drawing - non-residents' names will be removed from the list.
-Only residents at the time of the drawing will be included in the lottery drawing.
+Future residents may enter their names in the pre-registration; however, students must be residents of the Town of Pike Road at the time of the lottery drawing.
+Addresses will be compared to the legal map of the Town of Pike Road on the workday prior to the lottery drawing.
+Officials will remove the names of non-residents from the list.
+Only current residents will be included in the lottery drawing.

 Children must be four years of age on or before September 1*, based on acceptable documentation, such as birth certificates, passports, official medical documents, or official documents from other countries.
 Children who are 5 years of age and are eligible for Kindergarten may not enroll in Alabama First Class Pre-K.

-Please click the links below for more information including a timeline of events
+Please click here for more information including a timeline of events:

 Applications are also available in Spanish and Korean.

 Please email Jeff.Hatfield@pikeroadschools.org for a copy of those.